 Candidates from India, Pakistan and Bangladesh are advised to contact in advance the relevant Italian diplomatic Representation in their country of residence in order to confirm the documentation required for the pre-enrolment procedure in case of acceptance.

-The absence of any of these documents in the Submission Tool by February 05, 2017 may lead to rejection of such application:
+The absence of any of these documents in the Submission Tool by the deadline may lead to rejection of such application:

 - A copy of the of English proficiency certificate;